-Skills Force Australia uses a range of different assessment tools to determine if a student is eligible to for completion of the course.
+Skills Force Australia uses a range of different assessment tools to determine if a student is eligible for completion of this course.
 Learners will be assessed individually using the following methods:

 - Scenario assessments in which a student is required to demonstrate the required skills to respond to a range of first aid or emergency situations.